Questions about insurance coverage?

 *The CIMplicity program is provided as a service of UCB and is intended to support the appropriate use of CIMZIA.
 The CIMplicity program may be amended or canceled at any time without notice.
 Some program and eligibility restrictions may apply.

 †Eligibility: Available to individuals with commercial prescription insurance coverage for CIMZIA.
 Not valid for prescriptions that are reimbursed, in whole or in part, under Medicare (including Medicare Part D), Medicaid, similar federal- or state-funded programs (including any state prescription drug assistance programs and the Government Health Insurance Plan available in Puerto Rico), or where otherwise prohibited by law.
 Product dispensed pursuant to program rules and federal and state laws.
 Claims should not be submitted to any public payor (ie, Medicare, Medicaid, Medigap, TRICARE, VA, and DoD) for reimbursement.
-The maximum annual benefit amount is $15,000 per calendar year.
 The parties reserve the right to amend or end this program at any time without notice.

 CIMplicity® Covered™ Eligibility: Eligible patients with a valid prescription for CIMZIA can receive treatment with the CIMZIA Prefilled Syringe at no cost for up to two years or until the patient’s coverage is approved, whichever comes first.
 Program is not available to patients whose medications are reimbursed in whole or in part by Medicare, Medicaid, TRICARE, or any other federal or state program or where otherwise prohibited by law.
 Patients may be asked to reverify insurance coverage status during the course of the program.
 No purchase necessary.
 Program is not health insurance, nor is participation a guarantee of insurance coverage.
 Limitations may apply.
 For initial enrollment into the program, the patient must be experiencing a delay in, or have been denied, coverage for CIMZIA by their commercial insurance plan.
 To maintain eligibility in the program, the following are required: (1) a prior authorization request has been submitted and/or coverage remains unavailable for the patient; and (2) if the prior authorization is denied by the payer, the prescriber must submit an appeal within the first sixty (60) days of the prior authorization denial and a prior authorization must be submitted every six (6) months thereafter or documentation as may otherwise be required by the payer.
 UCB reserves the right to rescind, revoke, or amend this Program without notice.